rockymadden/stringmetric/readme.md

 #stringmetric [![Build Status](https://travis-ci.org/rockymadden/stringmetric.png?branch=master)](http://travis-ci.org/rockymadden/stringmetric)
 String metrics and phonetic algorithms implemented in Scala.
-The library provides facilities to perform approximate string matching, measurement of string similarity/distance, and indexing by word pronunciation.
+The library provides facilities to perform approximate string matching, measurement of string similarity/distance, indexing by word pronunciation, and sounds-like comparisions.
 In addition to the core library, each metric and algorithm has a command line interface.
-Both subprojects are heavily unit tested and performant (verified via microbenchmark suites).
+Heavy emphasis is placed on unit testing and performance (verified via microbenchmark suites).

 ## Metrics and Algorithms
 * __[Dice / Sorensen](http://en.wikipedia.org/wiki/Dice%27s_coefficient)__ (Similarity metric)